 The evidence tells us that treating different and specific health issues separately will not tackle the overall wellbeing of this generation of young people.
 Commissioners understand the importance of supporting teachers to support children in the school setting.
 Going forward, the aim is to make sure that there is a named lead in Manchester and Salford CAMHS for each school and a number of commissioned targeted/specialist teams will be created based on a community outreach model.
 The new model aims to address the lack of parity in the current emotional health support provided in schools which was highlighted in the CAMHS review.

 “Cross-agency work is paramount.”

-How do the pathways align with Manchester and Salford’s i-THRIVE plans?
+How do the pathways align with Manchester and Salford’s implementing the THRIVE Framework plans?

-The ICPs have enabled Manchester and Salford services to become more THRIVE- like with their focus on improved internal operations.
-More recently, they’ve also shifted to the THRIVE needs group conceptualization of service delivery, and they are looking to ensure that all of the services within and across their organisational structures are working to implement THRIVE principles.
+The ICPs have enabled Manchester and Salford services to become more THRIVE-like with their focus on improved internal operations.
+More recently, they’ve also shifted to the THRIVE Framework’s needs based groupings conceptualization of service delivery, and they are looking to ensure that all of the services within and across their organisational structures are working to implement the principles of the THRIVE Framework.

 As Manchester looks to the future they are looking to recommission and universalise their schools service to all schools in the region.
 In the past, Manchester commissioned school services to nine high schools.
 This effort was focussed on providing access to in-school psychologists in order to promote resilience and skills-training within schools.
 This program also sign-posted into CAMHS and more specialised services.
 A new expansion effort will aim to include many of the principles established in their previous efforts, with a focus on providing information, training, better signposting and direction to people within CAMHS.